todogroup/todogroup.org/content/en/guides/using-open-source.md

 * Proprietary components
 * Components originating from third-party software providers
 * Component dependencies
+* Method of communication between the software components (TCP/IP, Linux socket, function API with static or dynamic         linking between the components)
 * Communication protocols
 * Other open source packages that the specific software component interacts with or depends on, especially if it is governed by a different open source license.